The Friendship Force in New Zealand

 - 2008 – Southland

 Since their establishment, clubs at Paeroa-Hauraki District, Rotorua, Western Waikato and Howick (Auckland) have either closed or been amalgamated with nearby clubs.
-Others have had name changes, and as at 2016, there are 21 clubs.
+Others have had name changes, and as at 2019, there are 20 New Zealand clubs.

 Other Significant Events